weizheng1910/Learning-Notes/Webpack.md

 ### Other file types
 Webpack can bundle other file types as well, but they need to be converted into a language Webpack understands, which is ES5 Javascript.
 To do so, we need a loader.
-Loaders are interfaces Webpack uses to deal with content which are not ES5.
+Loaders are interfaces Webpack use to deal with content which are not ES5.

 Babel converts ES6 JS syntax into ES5.
 Webpack can use the Babel-loader to process code written in ES6.